How can we assess the risk of a clinical trial using AI: Clinical trial risk assessment tool

 For each of these factors we experimented with an ensemble of NLP models from rule-based to machine learning (random forest and neural networks), and we laboriously assessed the accuracy, precision, recall and AUC in identifying that parameter.

-We designed the tool to pass these features into a scoring formula which scores the protocol from 0 to 100.
+We designed our clinical trial risk assessment tool to pass these features into a scoring formula which scores the protocol from 0 to 100.
 The tool then flags the protocol as HIGH, MEDIUM or LOW risk.

 The Clinical Trial Risk Tool

-Finally, we deployed the Clinical Trial Risk Tool to the internet as a browser based webpage which allows a user to upload a protocol in PDF format.
+Finally, we deployed the Clinical Trial Risk Tool to the internet as a browser based clinical trial risk assessment tool which allows a user to upload a protocol in PDF format.
 The tool displays the risk of the trial in a traffic light system together with the associated numerical score.
 You can read more about the tool on the project blog page.

 We have also published a blog post about the accuracy figures of the different components of the tool.

-Our clients reported that they were able to assess clinical trial protocols much more rapidly and efficiently thanks to the tour.
+Our clients reported that they were able to assess clinical trial protocols much more rapidly and efficiently thanks to our clinical trial risk assessment tool.
 Even when the tool does not identify a given parameter correctly, it often highlights the relevant portion of the document allowing a reviewer to quickly flip to the page in question.
 The tool’s flagging of the absence of a statistical analysis plan is particularly useful and time-saving.

 Open sourcing the clinical trial risk tool